 Databases.
-We use them to store data – most often in the form of spreadsheets.
+We use them as warehouses of information.
+At their simplest and with a nice user interface they provide the underpinning to the familiar office spreadsheet.
 A greengrocer may use one for monitoring stock.
 A window cleaner may use one for tracking jobs and invoicing.
 A librarian may use one for managing book loans.

 A blockchain is similar to a database.
-You might have heard a blockchain described as a ‘ledger’, which is a database by another name.
+You might have heard a blockchain described as a ‘digital ledger’, which is a database by another name.
 And, like a normal database, a blockchain serves a practical purpose – whether monitoring stock levels, tracking jobs or managing book loans.

-Data inputted to a blockchain forms a ‘block’.
+Data added to the blockchain forms a ‘block’.
 Consequent data is inputted in the form of blocks, adding to the chain.
 The result?
 You guessed it: a blockchain.
 Think of it like a chronological list of entries on a database.

 But this is where the similarities end.
 Blockchains have two distinct and defining advantages over databases: transparency and security.
 Let’s look at transparency first (and come back to security later).